napframework/nap/docs/doxygen/markdown/01_install.md

 2. Download and install <a href="http://cmake.org/download" target="_blank">CMake</a>

 ## macOS {#setup_build_env_macos}

+NAP 0.1.0 supports macOS High Sierra 10.13.
+Although NAP is known to work on other macOS releases, High Sierra is the current supported version.

 Follow these steps for a guided installation:
 1. Extract the release by double clicking `NAP-0.1.0-macOS.zip` in Finder